MSIA/2020-msia423-ganguly-got/README.md

  - [ ] `make tests`
  *To stop the already running application docker container, execute `docker kill test` and `docker rm test` in a different terminal

-### To execute step by step with configurable inputs
+### To execute the model pipeline step by step with configurable inputs
 Docker image to be built same as above, i.e.,
 `docker build -t got_make .`
 If desired, all previous results and artifacts can be cleaned by running `make clean`